arunbhar/git-essentials/README.md

-﻿# This is the new stuff
+﻿# Git Essentials / Git for Everyone
-	New Stuff
+	This is a practice class